Kalderon-Sheikhman/FileServer-Project/README.md

 ### **Libraries Used In Building The App**
 Multer, Nodemail,JWT, Express, NodeJS,typescript etc.
+Hosted On Railsway.app and postgres deployed at Vercel

 #### **Foray Into the APP**
 Admin Panel Display